wrh2/pyProcessor/report/report.md

 The load signal is controlled by the logical OR'ing of the jump signal (J) and the AND'ing of the branch bits (Branch) with the flag bits (Flags) from the ALU.
 The address bus (Addr) is driven by one of the address outputs of the IR/Decoder (Addr0).
+The PC has its own internal adder implemented witha ripple carry adder for incrementing and a register to hold its current value.
+The propagation delay of the adder is assumed to be less than half of the memory latency so that it only takes 1 clock cycle to increment.

 ##### Signals